 - focus on a few weekly sight words

 - sight word focus boards or drills (example HERE)

 Looking for more guided reading tips?
 Search my blog for guided reading and find my most popular posts below :

 - Guided Reading Lessons: 6 Must Do Steps to Prepare

 If you have any questions please comment below!

 Click HERE to follow my store and be the first to know about freebies and sales1

 Get a FREE month of ink from HP!

-If you print as much as I do (HOLY MOLY!) and you haven’t checked out HP Instant Ink, you’re missing out.
+If you print as much as I do (HOLY MOLY!) and you haven’t checked out HP instant Ink, you’re missing out.
 (No, I don’t work for HP, but I’m just passing along a tip.)
 If you have an HP printer, see if it’s compatible with their program first.
-Go HERE to see if your printer is on the list.
-If it is, then you are in luck!
+Start HERE to see if your printer is on the list.
+If it is, then you’re in luck!
 Ink can be delivered to your door before you run out.
-It’s like magic.
+It’s like magic!
 They just know (a little scary if you ask me…).
 You pay a monthly fee depending on how many copies you make.
-Easy Peasy.
-If you use my code: http://try.hpinstantink.com/hBQ7j then YOU get a FREE MONTH and I GET A FREE MONTH and everyone’s happy!
+EASY PEASY.
+If you use my code http://try.hpinstantink.com/hBQ7j then you will get a FREE MONTH and I GET A FREE MONTH and everyone’s happy 🙂